UBICenter/ubicenter.org/_posts/2021-11-18-resilience-ubi.md

 Murphy adds caution to his results:
 >Whether or not it would be desirable, or even technically feasible, to raise £174 billion of additional tax from additional tax charges on wealth is not the primary issue addressed by this paper.
 Nor does it concern itself with the issue of whether that sum should be redistributed simply to redress wealth inequality.
 A value judgement is not being offered here on the matter of wealth holding, as such.
 Instead the issue of concern being addressed is that those most vulnerable to precarity within the UK are also those paying the highest overall effective rates of tax.

 £116bn is 0.8% of the [total net wealth](https://www.ons.gov.uk/peoplepopulationandcommunity/personalandhouseholdfinances/incomeandwealth/bulletins/totalwealthingreatbritain/april2016tomarch2018) of private households from 2016-2018, £14.6tn.
 Raising that revenue from wealth taxes would require an unprecedentedly broad base and high rates.
-According to the [Wealth Tax Commission Tax Simulator](http://taxsimulator.ukwealth.tax/#/ ), a wealth tax with no exemption could raise £113bn per year if levied at 0.8% and zero avoidance is assumed.[^3] That means an extra 0.8% per year property tax for every homeowner, as well as a tax on all equities, vehicles, and other assets.
+According to the [Wealth Tax Commission Tax Simulator](http://taxsimulator.ukwealth.tax/#/ ), a wealth tax with no exemption could raise £113bn per year if levied at 0.8% and zero avoidance is assumed.[^wtc-detail] That means an extra 0.8% per year property tax for every homeowner, as well as a tax on all equities, vehicles, and other assets.

+[^wtc-detail]: £118.5bn when including the 'rich list' of UK citizens who may not be residents of the UK, minus £6.0bn per in administration.
+The Wealth Tax Commission also estimates that this would require a one-time cost of £0.6bn to set up.

 As a benchmark, [Norway's wealth tax](https://www.lifeinnorway.net/wealth-tax/) levies a 0.85% tax on wealth above 1.5 million NOK (£130,000), or 3 million NOK (£260,000) for married couples.
 Norway also taxes primary residence at a quarter of their market value.
 The WTC Tax Simulator can approximate Norway's structure with a 0.9% tax on wealth above £250,000, which yields £78bn per year when assuming no avoidance (there's no option to reduce the value of primary residences).
-This falls to £69bn when assuming avoidance rates in line with the empirical literature.[^4] Raising £117bn under these assumptions would require a 1.7% tax rate.
+This falls to £69bn when assuming avoidance rates in line with the empirical literature.[^wealth-tax-avoidance] Raising £117bn under these assumptions would require a 1.7% tax rate.

+[^wealth-tax-avoidance]: Table A1 in Penn Wharton Budget Model's [analysis](https://budgetmodel.wharton.upenn.edu/issues/2019/12/12/senator-elizabeth-warrens-wealth-tax-projected-budgetary-and-economic-effects) of US Senator Elizabeth Warren's Wealth Tax shows an average semi-elasticity of taxable wealth of 13.
+We show results based on the closest value in the WTC Tax Simulator: 12%.

 As we explored in our [land value tax report](https://www.ubicenter.org/uk-lvt), funding transfers with taxes on assets can push some the interaction of wealth and income could yield counterintuitive distributional impacts depending on measurement, with a wealth-tax-funded UBI pushing some high-asset low-income pensioners into poverty.
 Nevertheless, while it would be unprecedented for a wealth tax to raise £117bn per year, the Resilience UBI proposal leaves the door open for unprecedented actions, so it does seem to be possible.